 Do They Charge Roaming Fees?

-For most SaskTel calling plans--those labelled Canada-wide--you won’t pay roaming fees for any calls placed inside Canada.
+For most SaskTel calling plans--those labeled Canada-wide--you won’t pay roaming fees for any calls placed inside Canada.
 If you’re entering an area with roaming charges, SaskTel will send a text outlining rates.

 SaskTel offers a number of add-ons to keep manage roaming fees during travel to the U.S. or internationally.